jiahaoliang/EE652_LOADng/README.md

 *route.c, route-discovery.c* are files we are supposed to work on.

-#Functions need to implement#
+## Functions need to implement

-Please check out ***Implementation and Testing of LOADng: a Routing Protocol for WSN*** Section 5.3, 5.4
+Please check out ***Implementation and Testing of LOADng: a Routing Protocol for WSN by Alberto Camacho Martínez*** Section 5.3, 5.4

 - [x] Example to check a box at README.md